 What Is It?

 Fuzzy Logic is based on a system of non-digital (continuous) inputs and rules.
-It is an
+It is

-false" (1 or 0) Boolean logic on which the modern computer is based.
+or false" (1 or 0) Boolean logic on which the modern computer is based.

 Fuzzy Logic includes 0 and 1 as extreme cases of truth (or "the state of matters" or

-"fact") but also includes the various states of truth in between so that, for example, the
+"fact") but also includes the various states of truth in between so that, for example,

 What Does It Do?

-Fuzzy Logic uses mechanical movement to represent continuous inputs that perform
+Fuzzy Logic uses mechanical movement to represent continuous inputs that

-control, volume control)
+motion control, volume control)

 How Does It Work?

-Fuzzy Logic incorporates a simple, rule-based IF X AND Y THEN Z approach to solving
+Fuzzy Logic incorporates a simple, rule-based IF X AND Y THEN Z approach to

-understanding of the system.
+than their technical understanding of the system.

 Example: Auto motive Speed Controller